Now that the cool nights of fall are approaching, it's time to begin the annual ritual of preparing houseplants for the end of their summer vacation.

-Before “moving day,” decide where you are going to place each of the plants you will bring inside.
-It’s always challenging to find the best place for a particular plant, Taylor says.
+Before "moving day," decide where you're going to place each of the plants inside.
+It's always challenging to find the best place for a particular plant, Taylor says.
 A guide to doing that, he advises, is to place plants that require full sun near south-facing windows and plants that only need partial sun in an east- or west-facing window.
-One other option he suggests homeowners consider is to use indoor plant lights, which, he adds, are a popular and affordable solution when you’re faced with less-than-ideal locations for houseplants.
+One other option he suggests homeowners consider is to use indoor plant lights, which, he adds, are a popular and affordable solution when you're faced with less-than-ideal locations for houseplants.

 Avoid transplant shock

 The light in many homes is less than the plants will have experienced outdoors.
-Try to move your plants to the lower light levels of your home in stages to reduce transplant shock, advises Carol Simpson of Ashe Simpson Garden Center in Chamblee, Ga.
-Transplant shock typically shows up as yellowing and dropping of leaves.
+Try to move your plants to the lower light levels of your home in stages to reduce transplant shock, advises Carol Simpson of Ashe Simpson Garden Center in Chamblee, Georgia.
+Transplant shock typically shows up as yellowing or dropped leaves.
 However, as the plant adjusts to the indoor light, it will generally replace the leaves it dropped.